 APT has several key sections:

-- The Form Editor and Spreadsheet Editor provide two different interface types for viewing and entering proposal contents.
+- The Form Editor provides the main interface for viewing and entering proposal contents.
+(A Spreadsheet Editor is also available, but with less functionality.)

 - The Visit Planner is used for checking the schedulability of proposed observations,